September 26th-October 1st, 2021

 Other Things to Consider:

-Transportation: Some shooting locations may be on somewhat rugged mountain roads.
+Transportation: Transportation to/from workshop locations is the responsibility of each participant.
+During he workshop, some shooting locations will be on somewhat rugged mountain roads.
 Renting or driving high-clearance, four-wheel drive vehicles is strongly suggested.
 Travel insurance or refundable tickets are also highly encouraged as weather or other factors may cause last minute changes to the workshop.

 Physical Fitness: Most shooting locations will be at or near parking areas.
 However, some locations may require up to a couple miles of easy-to-moderate hiking on potentially rocky, uneven terrain.
 So, comfortable hiking shoes/boots are recommended.